My Way (Ian Brown album)

-My Way is the sixth solo album by British artist Ian Brown.
+My Way is the sixth studio album by British artist Ian Brown.
 The album was released on 28 September 2009.
 The album's lead single "Stellify" was released on 21 September 2009.
 In an interview with XFM Manchester he claimed that the song was originally written for Rihanna, but he realised he had created "a great sound" so claimed the track for himself.

 The second single "Just Like You" was released on 30 November 2009.
 This was Brown's final album for a decade, until his comeback with his 2019 album, Ripples.